-The Governing Board recognizes that suicide is a leading cause of death among youth and that school personnel who regularly interact with students are often in a position to recognize the warning signs of suicide and to offer appropriate referral and/or assistance.
-In an effort to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall consult with school staff and teachers, mental and health professionals, and other experts in order to develop age-appropriate measures and strategies.
+The Governing Board recognizes that suicide is a leading cause of death among youth, prevention is a collective effort that requires stakeholder engagement, and that school personnel who regularly interact with students are often in a position to recognize the warning signs of suicide and to offer appropriate referral and/or assistance.
+In an effort to reduce suicidal behavior and its impact on students and families, and other trauma associated with suicide, the Superintendent or designee shall develop measures strategies, practices, and supports for suicide prevention, intervention, and postvention.
+In developing strategies for suicide prevention and intervention, the Superintendent or designee may consult with school and community stakeholders, including district and school administrators, school counselors, school psychologists, school social workers, school nurses, other staff, parents/guardians and caregivers, students, local health agencies, mental health professionals, community organizations, law enforcement, legal counsel, and/or the district's risk manager or insurance carriers and, in developing policy for grades k-6, the county mental health plan.
+(Education Code 215).

-Strategies for suicide prevention, intervention, and postvention shall include staff suicide awareness education, instruction to students for problem-solving and coping skills, and more.
+Measures and strategies for suicide prevention, intervention, and postvention shall include staff suicide awareness and prevention education, instruction to students in problem-solving, coping skills, and resiliency skills, and more.
 For more information, see Board Policy #5141.52.